DaringCuteSeal/askme-rs/README.md

 ```

 # Contributing & To-Do's
-I appreciate contributions!
+We appreciate contributions!
 Feel free to fork this repo and make PRs.

 To-do's:
 - [ ] Handle INT signal properly (print correct answers on termination)